-In 2019, the monthly average cost of assisted living in Arkansas is close to $3,037.
-However, the average range across the state is quite large, with $2,350 / month on the low end to $3,975 on the high end.
-In the least expensive areas of the state, Pine Bluff, and Fort Smith, care can be found with an average cost between $2,350 and $2,700 / month.
-In the more expensive parts of Arkansas, Little Rock and Hot Springs, the average monthly costs are closer to $3,950 to $3,975 / month.
+According to Genworth’s most recent Cost of Care Survey, the 2021 monthly average cost of assisted living in Arkansas was $3,760.
+However, the average range across the state was quite large, with $3,329 / month on the low end to $4,500 on the high end.
+In the least expensive area of the state, Pine Bluff, care could be found with an average cost of $3,329 / month.
+In the more expensive parts of Arkansas, Little Rock and Hot Springs, the average monthly costs were between $4,488 and $4,500 / month.

 Memory care, also referred to as Alzheimer’s care, is also available.
-However, it is more expensive that is traditional assisted living due to the need for increased security and supervision.
-It is estimated that this type of care costs an additional $600 - $800 / month.
+However, it is approximately 20% – 30% more expensive than traditional assisted living due to the need for increased security and supervision.
+It is estimated that this type of care costs an additional $665 – $1,350 / month.

-When it comes to home care costs, the average hourly rate for the state is $18.00 / hour in 2019.
-Fort Smith and Hot Springs are on par with the statewide average of $18.00 / hr.
-The areas of Little Rock and Jonesboro have an hourly cost that is slightly more expensive at $19.00 to $19.50 / hour.
-The most expensive hourly rate is found in Fayetteville at $22.00.
+When it comes to home care costs, per Genworth’s 2021 Cost of Care Calculator, the average hourly rate for the state was $21.95 / hour.
+Jonesboro was less costly than the statewide average at $20.50 / hour.
+And the areas of Hot Springs, Little Rock, and Fort Smith were slightly more expensive at $21.90 to $22.50 / hour.
+The most expensive hourly rate was found in Fayetteville at $26.

-For those requiring home health assistance, home health care is also available at nearly the same rate, with the average cost at approximately $19.00 / hour throughout the state.
+For those requiring home health assistance, home health care is also available at a similar rate, with the average cost at approximately $22 / hour throughout the state.

 Overall, adult day care can provide the most affordable care option for senior citizens and their families.
-The average cost of adult day care in Arkansas in 2019 is $80 / day, though it ranges from $64 / day on the low end to $103 / day on the high end.
-The city of Hot Springs has the lowest daily cost at an average of $64 / day, and Pine Bluff is on par with the state average at $80 / day.
-The Fayetteville and Little Rock areas have higher average daily costs at $96 to $103.
+According to the Genworth Cost of Care Calculator, the average cost of adult day care in Arkansas in 2021 was $80 / day.
+Though it ranged from $72 / day on the low end to $94 / day on the high end.
+The city of Hot Springs had the lowest daily cost at an average of $72 / day, and Jonesboro was on par with the state average at $80 / day.

 In Arkansas, the Medicaid state plan will cover the cost of living in a nursing home facility, as well as limited personal care in the home and community.

 Medicaid also offers Home and Community Based Services (HCBS) Waiver programs.
 These programs are designed to serve elderly residents in their current place of care, instead of in much costlier nursing home facilities.
 This is intended to help seniors reduce dependence on family members and to live more independently.
-Functionally, the applicants must require a nursing home level care, but be willing to live at home, in assisted living, or in adult foster care instead.
+Functionally, the applicants must require a nursing home level of care, but be willing to live at home or in assisted living instead.
 Unlike the state Medicaid program, Medicaid Waivers are not entitlement programs, which means there are enrollment caps, and wait lists may exist.

-AR Choices in Homecare – Intended to provide services to prevent institutionalization of seniors living at home, in the home of a family member, or in an adult family home, a variety of services are provided to promote independent living.
+Intended to provide services to prevent the institutionalization of seniors living at home or in the home of a family member, a variety of services are provided to promote independent living.
 Benefits include attendant care, adult day care, respite care, and home modifications.

-Living Choices Assisted Living Waiver (ALW) – This wavier covers the cost of care services at assisted living facilities, but does not cover the cost of room and board.
+This wavier covers the cost of care services at assisted living facilities.
+But it does not cover the cost of room and board.
 Benefits may include attendant care, nursing evaluation, monitoring of medication, and more.
-Assistance may also be provided for those currently living in a nursing home, but wish to transition into congregated (group) housing.
+Assistance may also be provided for those currently living in a nursing home but wish to transition into congregated (group) housing.